 We also use “Google Tag Manager” to integrate Google’s analytics and marketing services into our website and to manage them.

-If you wish to object to interest-related advertising using Google Marketing Services, you can make use of the configuration and opt-out options provided by Google:
+If you wish to object to interest-related advertising using Google Marketing Services, you can make use of the configuration and opt-out options provided by Google: Configuration for Advertisements.

 Other Google services